ourzora/nft-editions/docs/create-a-drop.md

 # How do I create a new drop?

-## How do I create a new contract?

 1. Find/Deploy the `DropCreator` contract
 2. Call `createDrop` in `DropCreator` with the given arguments to create a new drop contract: